-Do you build a wall up around you if you make a mistake?
-Can nobody know that it happened?
+Do you build a wall around you if you make a mistake?
+Maybe you don't want anybody to know about it?
 And do you just continue steadily with your work tasks?

 If that is a general tendency for you and the rest of the employees at your workplace, you will have a hard time learning together and managing your work tasks more effectively.

 What is organizational learning?